dferris93/gows/README.md

     	Password for basic auth (optional)
   -port int
     	Port to listen on (default 8889)
+  -redirect value
+    	Redirects to add.
+Can specify multiple.
   -username string
     	Username for basic auth (optional)

 ```

 ## Example